EnerioJJ/EnerioJJ.github.io/_posts/2019-10-13-how_i_learn_background_learning_tool.markdown

 ```

 I used a bit of array splicing in this to get the information I needed.
 Instead of using [1..4] to get from the first index in the array to the last (index 4), I used **-1**.
-Let's just say that there comes a time where I don't know how long my array was (maybe I had four elements, maybe I had ten), so instead of trying to guess where the very end was, I just used **-1** to get the last element.
+Let's just say that there comes a time where I don't know how long my array is (maybe I have four elements, maybe I have ten), so instead of trying to guess where the very end is, using **-1** allows me to get the last element.

 ```
 def name_your_GM(name="Game Master")                       #method with default argument